Orange County Great Park: Description

 Great Park was designed by a team of landscape architects led by architect Ken Smith.
 Smith's plan was chosen from those submitted as part of an international contest for the park's design.

 The park is owned by the City of Irvine and run by the non-profit Great Park Corporation; the corporation is governed by current city council members.

 Points of interest

-The Great Park has a variety of attractions and activities centering around the fitness, agriculture, and the arts.
+The Great Park has a variety of attractions and activities centering around fitness, agriculture, and the arts.
 The Great Park also has venues for special events including a restored hangar and a terraced lawn.

 Attractions

 The Great Park Balloon is the park's signature attraction.
 On July 14, 2007, the balloon ride—designed and operated by Aerophile SA—was the first attraction to open in the park.
 It transports visitors to a height of 500 ft for a panoramic view of the county and the construction of the park.
-The balloon's gondola can fit 25–30 people, large enough to bring up a class of students.
+The balloon's gondola can fit 25–30 people.